swgillespie/tsquare/README.md

 ```
 python setup.py install
 ```
 voila!
-Youc an also install this via pip:
+You can also install this via pip:

 ```
 pip install tsquare